loxosceles/web_image_tools/README.md

 # Web Image Tools

 ## Tools for web image processing

-## Web Resizer
+### Web Resizer

+Resize images by a given percentage.

+#### Description

-  Takes one argument and resizes every single image file in the current folder.
-The argument will always define the longer side of the picture, width or height, depending on the orientation.
+Takes one argument and resizes every single image file in the current folder based on the percentage given.
+Percentage has to be a value between 0.01 and 0.99.

-  Aspect ratio will be calculated automatically and independently for every single image independently.
+Web Resizer takes care of the aspect ratio and the orientation.

-  If the image provieds valid EXIF data this will be used to determine if we're dealing with a landscape or portrait format.
+If the image provides valid EXIF data this will be used to determine if we're dealing with a landscape or portrait format.
 An image is processed as landscape in any case and will be rotated after resizing if it was taken as portrait.

 Finally the new resolution will be concatenated to the new file name and saved within a folder which is also named after the new resolution.

 #### Usage

+    usage: web_resizer [-h] [-p PERCENTAGE]

+###### Examples
+Resize images in current working directory by 40%

-  web_resizer WIDTH
+    web_resizer -p 0.4

-  #### Example
+Will ask for scaling percentage and given a valid input resizes images inside current working directory by that percentage

-    web_resizer 1000
+    web_resizer

-  Will result in a 1000x750 resolution for landscape and 750x1000 for portrait.
-The folder containing these new images will be named 1000x750.

-## Web Image Renamer
+### Web Image Renamer
   Recursively renames every image file inside a given folder hierarchy prepending the containing folder name(s) to the file name.